CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

  - If this result is greater than the strike’s prowess, the strike _fails_.
 Such a strike is defeated if its body attribute is “–” **or** if it has a body attribute and fails a body check.
  - If this result is equal to the strike’s prowess, the strike was _ineffectual_ (i.e., the strike is avoided but not defeated).

+{: .bullets }
  - Otherwise, the strike was _successful_ (i.e., the character was defeated).
 If the attack was a "detainment" attack, an untapped target is tapped.
 Otherwise, the target character is wounded and must make a body check.

 ### BODY CHECKS

 If a strike against a character is successful and the attack was _not_ a detainment attack, the character is wounded and must make a body check.
 To make a body check, the **attacker** makes a roll (2D6).
 If the character was already wounded before this strike, the roll is modified by +1.

+{: .bullets }
  - The text on certain characters' cards states: "Discard on a body check result of # or #."
 In this case, you must discard the character if the modified body check roll is equal to either of these numbers.

  - Otherwise, if the modified body check roll is greater than the character's body attribute, the character is eliminated.
  - Otherwise, nothing further happens (i.e., the character is just wounded).

+{: .bullets }
+>
-{: .note }
+> {: .note }
-> **Note:** As a result of certain rolls, certain characters may be discarded rather than being wounded.
+> > **Note:** As a result of certain rolls, certain characters may be discarded rather than being wounded.
 These characters are usually Orcs and Trolls.
 This effect represents the target running or slinking away from the attack.

->
+{: .note }
 > **Clarification:** If a character was already wounded before a strike wounds him again, the resulting body check modification is always +1 (regardless of how many times a character is wounded).

 <br><span class="page-number">30</span>